2-REC/hugo-myportfolio-theme/README.md

 They are presented in their order of priority.

-All the parameters in the home section are optional: if not defined, their corresponding element will not be added to the page content.
+All the parameters in the home section are optional: if not defined, their corresponding element will not be added to the section.

 ### ABOUT - Introduce yourself